AudreyBeard/python_remove_exif_from_jpg/README.md

-# Removing EXIF data has never been this easy! /s
+# Removing EXIF data has never been this easy!
-This Python3 script removes the EXIF data from all JPG files in its directory.
+This Pog Python3 script removes the EXIF data from all JPG files in its directory.

 Usage: